Iwnb1987/Random-Quote-Generator/README.md

-a webpage that generates 7 different quotes every ten seconds.
-I'll add more eventually.
+a webpage that generates eleven different quotes every ten seconds.